LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Introduction

+This task is important and practical.
+Traditional segmentation methods \cite{wang2024sfpnet,li2024rapid} assume that the samples in the training and test sets belong to the same set of categories.
+Thus, these models are trained on inlier categories and tend to classify all inputs into one of the inlier categories.
+However, this assumption fails in real-world scenarios where outliers are present.
+For example, as shown in \cref{fig:teaser}-(a), the model may randomly classify furniture that has not been seen in training, leading to disastrous consequences in the downstream planning stage.

-\textbf{Data.} The SOTA method \cite{cen2022open} synthesizes pseudo anomalous objects by resizing known objects, as shown in the upper panel of \cref{fig:teaser}-(b).
-However, we observe that pseudo anomalous objects synthesized in this way fail to well represent the long-tail distribution of road anomalies, in two regards. \textbf{Firstly}, objects from existing road scene understanding datasets are limited in category and thus resizing them hardly compensates for the lack of semantically rich features. \textbf{Secondly}, naive resizing violates the sampling pattern of real LiDAR sensors: points on enlarged objects get sparser while those on shrunk objects get denser.
-This leads to a shortcut problem: the model may find a trivial solution to distinguish pseudo anomalous objects from known objects solely using sparsity.
+While 2D outlier detection has made significant strides, including optimizing inlier prediction \cite{tian2022pixel, liu2023residual, miao2024out}, addressing outlier class imbalance \cite{choi2023balanced}, evolving from pixel-wise to mask-based outlier detection methods \cite{zhang2024csl, rai2023unmasking, nayal2023rba, zhang2024csl}, developing promptable outlier detectors \cite{zhao2024segment, li2024learning, zhou2022learning}, and utilizing model ensembling \cite{liu2024ensemble}, the field of LiDAR outlier detection is still in its early stages \cite{li2023open}.
+Seminal work REAL \cite{cen2022open} proposes randomly choosing and resizing objects existing in the scene to synthesize outliers to approximate unlimited real outliers.
+For example, as shown in the left panel of \cref{fig:teaser}-(b), the car is chosen and shrunk.
+This is viable but fail to represent the long-tail distribution of real outliers, in two regards.
+Firstly, objects from existing road scene understanding datasets are limited in category.
+Secondly, naive resizing violates the sampling pattern of real LiDAR sensors: points on enlarged objects get sparser while those on shrunk objects get denser.
+This leads to a shortcut problem: the model may find a trivial solution to distinguish outliers from inliers solely using point sparsity.

-To generate better pseudo anomalous objects, we propose to introduce objects from an external dataset, ShapeNet \cite{chang2015shapenet}, into existing scenes.
-Specifically, we merge randomly selected ShapeNet objects into road scenes by changing the radii of certain scene points in spherical coordinates.
-By replacing the radii, we preserve the sampling pattern of realistic point clouds as shown in the lower panel of \cref{fig:teaser}-(b).
-We compensate for the lack of semantically rich features in point clouds by incorporating semantically rich anomalous objects, as ShapeNet covers a wide spectrum of categories.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a new approach for endowing 3D segmentation models with the capability of detecting anomalies, which can be utilized in conjunction with existing segmentation models.

-\item We utilize ShapeNet object as a guide to modify the radii of existing points to synthesize more realistic and more diverse anomalies. \item We incorporate risk-coverage curve metrics into our evaluation process.
-By utilizing risk-coverage curve analysis, we are able to identify the nature of improvements and gain valuable insights into the strengths and weaknesses of different approaches.